 If you grow Clematis, at some point you will encounter Clematis Wilt.

-What happens when Clematis Wilt strikes is fairly dramatic, and almost overnight the all or parts of the plant will go brown, and parts or all of it will collapse.
+What happens when Clematis Wilt strikes is fairly dramatic, and almost overnight the all or parts of the plant will go brown, and it can collapse.

 Whatever causes Clematis Wilt, what to do about it?